uatec/teleform/README.md

 Now, any invocation of your Lambda function in AWS will be routed through to your local machine, allowing you to step through and debug your code in real time.

 ## How It Works
-1. **Proxy Deployment**: Teleform.js deploys a proxy Lambda that intercepts invocation requests, forwarding them to your local machine via ngrok.
+1. **Proxy Deployment**: Teleform deploys a proxy Lambda that intercepts invocation requests, forwarding them to your local machine via ngrok.
 1. **Ngrok Tunnel**: Ngrok creates a secure tunnel between AWS and your local environment.
 1. **Local Invocation**: The Lambda invocation is handled locally, where your function is executed from your file system for debugging.